Skip to main content

 The full feed optimization guide covers how to structure the feed so disapprovals do not creep back after the initial fix.
 Title rewrites, item-group IDs, custom labels, and GMC compliance are an ongoing maintenance task, not a one-time setup.

-Every suspended account we have recovered had the same pattern: disapprovals accumulated quietly for weeks, nobody checked Diagnostics, then a batch review triggered full suspension.
-Weekly Diagnostics checks prevent this.
+Every suspended account we have recovered had the same pattern: disapprovals accumulated quietly for weeks, nobody checked the issues list, then a batch review triggered full suspension.
+A weekly check prevents this.

 ZenoX onboarding note, Q1 2026